joejanuszk/CarND-Behavioral-Cloning-Project/README.md

 I used an adam optimizer during training with the goal of minimizing mean squared error between predicted and correct steering angles.

+### Full Model Description

+* Convolutional layer - 5x5 kernel with 24 depth, and a stride of 2.
+* Convolutional layer - 5x5 kernel with 36 depth, and a stride of 2.
+* Max pooling layer - 2x2 kernel and a stride of 2 (Keras defaults).
+* Dropout layer - 0.5 probability
+* Convolutional layer - 3x3 kernel with 64 depth.
+* Flatten layer
+* Fully connected layer - size 100, relu activation.
+* Fully connected layer - size 50, relu activation.
+* Fully connected layer - size 10
+* Fully connected layer - output layer, with only 1 entry.

+All fully connected layers use l2 regularization with a 0.01 weight penalty and 4 maxnorm constraint.

 ## Training Data

 I used Udacity's own driving data set for the bulk of training since I got poor results using my own data via keyboard steering.